Movie maker Harvey Weinstein loses bid to dismiss criminal case

 Supreme Court Justice James Burke in Manhattan announced his decision at a hearing in a packed courtroom.
 Benjamin Brafman, a lawyer for Weinstein, told reporters outside the courthouse he was disappointed in the decision but was confident his client would prevail at trial.

 In a written decision released after the hearing, Burke said there was “no basis for the defendant’s claim of prosecutorial or law enforcement misconduct in the proceedings.”

-The ruling came about two months after Weinstein won dismissal of a charge involving a third woman after prosecutors revealed that a New York City police detective had withheld information during the investigation.
+The ruling came about two months after Weinstein won dismissal of a charge involving a third woman after prosecutors revealed that a New York City police detective had withheld information during the investigation, and said they could no longer pursue the charge.

+In his motion to dismiss the remaining counts, Weinstein said the detective’s withholding of information compromised the integrity of the entire grand jury process that led to the indictment.
+Burke, however, wrote that a problem with one charge did not “infect the integrity” of the other charges, which concern different women.

+Weinstein has also argued that the indictment should be dismissed because the grand jury had not been shown communications that he said showed a long-term, consensual relationship between him and one of the women.
+Burke said that while prosecutors must disclose evidence favorable to a defendant before trial, they do not have to show it to a grand jury.

-Weinstein has denied having nonconsensual sex with anyone following accusations by more than 70 women, mostly young actresses and other women employed in the movie business, of sexual misconduct, including rape, going back decades.
+Weinstein, who faces a up to life in prison if convicted of the five charges against him, has denied having nonconsensual sex with anyone following accusations by more than 70 women, mostly young actresses and other women employed in the movie business, of sexual misconduct, including rape, going back decades.

 The accusations led to the #MeToo movement in which hundreds of women have publicly accused powerful men in business, politics and entertainment of sexual harassment and abuse.